 People hate on this but I don't know if they mean the movie or the previews for it.
 A dark, brooding Diablo Cody tale à la Heathers.
 Megan Fox and Amanda Seyfried fit these personalities well.
 It just makes me sad.
 How come no one talks about the rape in this story?
 It's a film about female agency and lack thereof, which can be horrifying.

 A deliciously wacky satire that could have used more full-tilt crazy and less lackluster dialogue.
 Its underwhelming ending would have played better as a proper epilogue, not a credit sequence.
-Sometimes one-trick ponies need a few more tricks to keep the showing going.
+Sometimes one-trick ponies need a few more tricks to keep the show going.

 Between the sharp, pointed tongue of the script's writer, Ms. Diablo Cody, and the superb young cast that made this movie a very fun ride, I was thrust into a world of demonized goodness.
 Megan Fox and Amanda Seyfried do work well together, especially considering how different their characters are from one another.
 J.K.
 Simmons is also quite witty as a teacher with a claw (and hair!).
 Definitely worth the time.

 Diablo Cody talks a big game about the film industry (the mediocrity, the lack of female filmmakers, etc.), but when she herself actually steps up to the plate it always feels forced and insincere.
 Even if you ignore the dialogue, the rest is just put together from the usual boring trappings of ‘horror-comedy’: the cartoonish violence, stunt casting (oh look Amy Sedaris plays the mother hahaha), and irony to no end.